missfunmi/core-values-app/README.md

 - [ ] Scroll to sections on button click
 - [ ] Add a reset button to clear all grouped items back to the main panel
 - [x] Set core values back to unselected in grouping column but still allow dragging?
-- [ ] Use onDragStart to toggle isDropDisabled on the main panel?
-[See here](https://react-beautiful-dnd.netlify.app/?path=/story/ondragstart--toggle-isdropdisabled-ondragstart)
 - [ ] Add routes
 - [ ] Logging library
 - [ ] License
+- [ ] Permanently disable continue buttons after clicking
+- [ ] On click second continue button, freeze corevalue main panel, disable dragging in columns
+- [ ] Primary core value selection fixes:
+  - [ ] onBeforeDragStart or onDragStart, hide plus button
+  - [ ] When plus button is clicked, change icon to red x (animate), change style of selected core value to pink? red?
+  - [ ] Only allow one primary core value selection per column, reset styles when new one is selected
+  - [ ] Require primary core value in each column to be picked before enabling continue button
+  - [x] Once bottom panel appears on page, never re-hide it

 ## Refactor
 - [ ] Make coreValue object into a class with initial values?
 - [x] Refactor onDragEnd function
 - [ ] Organize files in sensible directory structure
+- [ ] Events

 ## Future
 - Can grouping column contents be centered?
 May require more complex CSS or animation finagling.
 [See here](https://github.com/atlassian/react-beautiful-dnd/issues/1851)
-- [ ] Dragging outside of the column snaps back to column first before appearing in core values panel
+- [ ] Dragging outside of the column snaps back to column first before appearing in core values panel - FIX THIS
+- [ ] Add ability to add new columns?
+- [ ] Use onDragStart to toggle isDropDisabled on the main panel?
+[See here](https://react-beautiful-dnd.netlify.app/?path=/story/ondragstart--toggle-isdropdisabled-ondragstart)

 ## Funsies
 - [ ] Add animation on selecting in top panel